IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning: Experiment Results and Analysis

-\textbf{Results} (Table~\ref{tab:main_res_graph_topo_gin_acc_2_mid}). \ding{182} SOLT-GNN~\cite{soltgnn2022} surpasses GIN~\cite{xu2018powerful} in five datasets by transferring head graphs' knowledge to augment tail graphs, showcasing the effectiveness of knowledge transfer mechanisms in improving imbalanced classification. \ding{183} Though TopoImb~\cite{topoimb2022} is proposed primarily to address uneven sub-structure distribution, results also demonstrate its ability to alleviate topology-imbalance problems across several datasets. \ding{184} Despite recent advancements, a significant performance gap persists between current graph-level IGL algorithms and their node-level counterparts.
-This observation underscores the need for continued research into more effective strategies to bridge this disparity.
+\textbf{Results} (Table~\ref{tab:main_res_graph_topo_gin_acc_2_mid}). \ding{182} SOLT-GNN surpasses GIN in 5 datasets by transferring head graphs' knowledge to augment tail graphs, showcasing the effectiveness of knowledge transfer mechanisms in improving imbalanced classification. \ding{183} Though TopoImb is proposed primarily to address uneven sub-structure distribution, results also demonstrate its ability to alleviate topology-imbalance problems across several datasets. \ding{184} Despite recent advancements, a significant performance gap persists between current graph-level IGL algorithms and their node-level counterparts.
+This observation underscores the need for continued research into more effective strategies to bridge this disparity. \fbox{ \parbox{0.97\columnwidth}{ \textbf{{Key Insights for RQ1:}} Node-level class-imbalance and topology-imbalance often coexist, posing unique challenges that can be simultaneous and orthogonal.
+For node-level classification, the homophily or heterophily property of the dataset (\ie, the neighbor's label distribution) significantly impacts the learning on class-imbalanced and topology-imbalanced graphs.
+Currently, there is a lack of effective algorithms that address both types of imbalance in large-scale graphs without relying on homophily assumptions, underscoring the need for more robust and adaptable solutions. } }

-\subsection{Robustness to Different Imbalance Ratios (RQ2)}
+\subsection{Robustness to Different Imbalance Ratios (\textbf{RQ2})}

 In this section, we quantitatively set the imbalance ratios of each dataset defined in Table~\ref{tab:imb_definition} to further investigate the robustness of IGL algorithms as the degree of imbalance varies.